This Easy Sewing Stuffed Bunny Tutorial is great for beginners and a perfect project for older children or to give as a gift.

 Importance of Hand Stitching

 Running Stitch is a straight stitch and very simple to master.
-Once your needle is thread this stitch with work form right to left.
+Once your needle is threading this stitch with work form right to left.
 Take several stitches through the needle before pulling it through.

 Overcasting is a flat, secure stitch for finish any seams edge.
 Using the overcasting is pretty common and fairly easy to do.
 You will stitch your material together by going over and under along the edge of the material.